JacobWashburn-USDA/MatchPlant/7_obj_det_tester/README.md

 cd Ortho_to_image/7_obj_det_tester
 ```

-### 2. Download required utility files (In case, these files are not downloaed in train process)
+### 2. Download required utility files (In case these files are not downloaded in train process)

 Download the following utility files from PyTorch's reference/detection repository and place them in your project directory:
 ```bash